Table of Contents

 - The drone hulls that protect the fragile parts of the drone from breaking, giving the drone that added security.
 Another great feature.

-And models that are similar to the Parrot AR Drone 2 ?
+Models similar to the Parrot AR Drone 2.0

 Check them both out

 - Even though it’s big, it has amazing agility and stability

 - It is cheaper than a lot of the commercial quadcopters in comparison

 - Poor battery